carlduncanja/Applets/README.md

-# Generative Application
+# AI-OS

-An AI-powered application generator that creates fully functional apps from natural language prompts.
+An AI-powered operating system that creates and runs fully functional applets from natural language.
 Built with Claude 4.5 Sonnet, Next.js, SQLite, and Tailwind CSS.

-Generate complete web applications instantly - from calculators and todo lists to browsers and dashboards - all without writing a single line of code.
+Create complete applications, manage data, and interact with your applets - all through natural conversation.
+No code required.

 ## Features